How to Raise a Grievance at Work: A Practical Guide

 If this happens:

-1. Chase it up in writing Create a paper trail showing you've tried to engage with the process and they've failed to respond.
+1. Chase it up in writing — Create a paper trail showing you've tried to engage.

-2. Escalate internally If your line manager is ignoring you, go to their manager or to HR directly.
+2. Escalate internally — If your line manager is ignoring you, go to their manager or HR directly.

-3. Contact ACAS ACAS can provide advice and, in some cases, may be able to help facilitate resolution.
+3. Contact ACAS — They can provide advice and may help facilitate resolution.

-4. Consider your legal position An employer's failure to address a grievance can itself be a breach of the implied term of trust and confidence.
-In serious cases, this might support a constructive dismissal claim - but get legal advice before resigning.
+4. Consider your legal position — An employer's failure to address a grievance can itself breach the implied term of trust and confidence.
+In serious cases, this might support a constructive dismissal claim — but get legal advice before resigning.

-5. Factor it into any tribunal claim If you later bring a tribunal claim, the employer's failure to follow the ACAS Code can result in your compensation being increased by up to 25%.
+5. Factor it into any tribunal claim — The employer's failure to follow the ACAS Code can result in your compensation being increased by up to 25%.

 Grievances and Constructive Dismissal